The Orc Rebellion

 Early in 324 it became clear that the orcs had laid plans against the possibility of their defeat.
 More mines were captured, but this time the attacks happened nearly simultaneously across Wintermark, Dawn, The League and Highguard.
 Months were wasted trying to analyse the threat as the Empire mistakenly believed that the orc slaves had somehow gained access to the gate magics that the Empire used against their barbarian enemies.
 Eventually it became clear that those orcs who had escaped defeat in Varushka had split their forces.

 Interrogation of prisoners captured in Varushka revealed that the orc leadership was intent on winning the freedom of all orcs enslaved throughout the Empire.
 The orc slaves had tried to make deals with the barbarian forces fighting the Empire, but their efforts had been bloodily rebuffed.
-The barbarian tribes maintain ancient taboos against mixing blood between tribes and they regarded the ex-slaves with horror.
+The barbarians maintained ancient taboos against mixing blood between nations and they regarded the ex-slaves with horror.
 It was clear that the slaves would find no succour with their barbarian brethren and so they had laid plans to spread their rebellion across the Empire.

 Imperial armies were recalled from the borders and sent to put down the revolts, but as before the orcs strove to avoid pitched battles.
 Word of the rebellion spread and spontaneous revolts broke out across the Empire.
 The Senate was riven when it was discovered that a handful of Freeborn and League merchants had been selling the orcs weapons and provisions in return for precious ores plundered from the captured mines.
 The actions were widely condemned, but were ruled legal since the Empire was not technically at war with the slaves.